GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 GTD is a task management system, not a time management system, and Allen is deliberate about this distinction.
 The system tells you what to do.
 It does not tell you when to do it, or whether the time you're blocking for deep work is actually producing results.

 The gap between GTD's clarify step and actually executing the work is the scheduling layer.
 Once an item has been captured, clarified into a specific next action, and organised, it needs to be placed into the calendar at a time when the relevant context and energy will be available.
 Aftertone's task scheduling handles exactly this: tasks live inside the calendar view, not in a separate system, so scheduling a next action is a drag rather than a context switch.
+The weekly review in Aftertone handles the Reflect step, surfacing patterns in how your time blocks are actually performing โ€” which time slots consistently produce real output, whether your intended schedule and actual behaviour are drifting apart.
+GTD removes the ambient cognitive noise that prevents focus.
+Aftertone closes the loop between the plan and the execution.

 Frequently asked questions